ArmoredStone/github-easy-badges/README.md

 6. Download Github Desktop and log-in.
 (I used a VM for this) 6.1 Log-in with Github.
 6.2 Clone the repository.
+6.3 Make changes to files in repository.
+6.4 Switch changes to new branch.
+6.5 Commit changes adding a coauthor for Pair Extraordinaire achievement.
+6.6 Push and merge pull request.

 References: